twallema/influenza-USA/data/README.md

 ### Vaccination

-+ `vacc_Flu_2024_R1_agexxtoxx_dose1_reported_2017.csv`: Contains the rate of flu vaccination reported during the 2017 season.
-Rate proportional to the remaining number of unvaccinated individuals in the age group and state.
-File originally provided by Shaun Truelove.
-The vaccination rate for Puerto Rico (FIPS: 72) was added by Tijs Alleman, and is defined as the USA average vaccination rate within the age group.

 + `vacc_alldoses_age_Flu_2024_R1_allflu_allseasons.csv`: Contains, from the 2010-2011 to the 2023-2024 season, the weekly number of administered vaccines ('vacc_age'), per age group ('age_group'), per US state ('subpop').

 ### Contacts